Home Candle Fires

 - The top three days for home candle fires were Christmas, New Year’s Day, and Christmas Eve.

 - More than half (56%) of the home candle fires occurred when some form of combustible material was too close to the candle.
 Keep candles at least 12 inches from anything that can burn.

-- Unattended equipment or abandoned materials or products were contributing factors in one of every five (19%) home candle fires.
+- Unattended equipment or abandoned materials or products were contributing factors in almost one of every five (18%) home candle fires.
 Never leave a burning candle unattended.
 Blow out candles when you leave a room.